Burford School

 Burford School is a co-educational comprehensive academy day and state boarding school located in Burford, Oxfordshire, England.
-It is one of 40 state boarding schools in England.
+It is one of 27 state boarding schools in England.
 The school was founded by the Burford Corporation as a grammar school in 1571 and moved to its current premises on Cheltenham Road in 1957.
 The original building on Lawrence Lane is now used as a boarding house.
+The school's current headteacher is Matthew Albrighton.

 The School

 While most students join from the surrounding towns and villages, the School accepts students from across the United Kingdom and abroad into its boarding community.
 The Boarding House is situated at the end of Lawrence Lane in the centre of Burford.

 In 2012, Burford School was granted Academy Status and in 2015 the school was placed in the top 90 Secondary Schools in England.